I (Alain Martin) am deeply saddened to learn about

 He will be sorely missed."

-The life and dignity of every person were at the core of Professor Scott's values.
+The life and dignity of every person were at the core of Professor Scott's unwavering commitment to social equity and other universal values.

 He was a giant like Dr. Bryan Stevenson and Professor Paul Farmer who think that